Drifta Dot 6 Soft Top

 The two-metre-long drawbar made reversing a breeze, thankfully, as reversing off the Dirk Hartog Island barge is a good test for one’s reversing proficiency.

 Off the rear the awning connects with the shelter provided by the rooftop tent providing a giant undercover area.
 The tent and awning are mounted on a frame which is height variable by the flick of a switch and four electric actuators.
 In transit, everything is low (stable and aerodynamic) and at camp you can adjust it above the tallest camper (I’m 6’3” and it was great).
 Western Australia, and especially Dirk Hartog Island, can be exposed to some powerful winds.
-Awnings can be nerve wracking.
+Awnings can be nerve wracking in strong wind.
 This awning has a solid support structure and with the leading edge lowered to the wind, the connections screwed tight and the peggable feet of the poles anchored with Snow Peak 40 centimetre stakes we had no issues leaving camp for daytimes of exploring.

 In foul weather the entire outdoor area can be walled in and clever connectors and even canvas gutters are included to cover almost every eventuality.